 Restore Voting Rights in Washington State:

 Protesting and direct action are other ways to use your voice to demand and effect change.
 Protesting and demonstrating can draw the attention of the general public, businesses, and elected officials, and are powerful tools for prompting policy change and raising awareness of injustice.
-The uprisings in summer 2020 over the police murder of George Floyd have already driven changes in many cities' police budgets and practices, and have caused many other organizations and individuals to look more closely at the role of systemic racism in their lives.
-And because the protests are still ongoing, more change will surely come.
+The uprisings in summer 2020 over the police murder of George Floyd have already driven changes in many cities' police budgets and practices, and have caused many other organizations and individuals to look more closely at the role of systemic racism in their lives and operations.

 Below, find some resources for how to protest safely, especially in the time of COVID-19.